Jawad5C/masjid-fundraiser/public/qr-codes/README.md

-# QR Codes for WICC Masjid Fundraiser
+ththe n# QR Codes for WICC Masjid Fundraiser

 This directory contains the QR codes for the donation page.